-A luxury afternoon tea here is on the right tracks for an eventful day out.
+The luxury afternoon tea here is on the right track for an eventful day out.

-Why not create a staycation at The Waldorf and enjoy Castle views and a Guerlain spa treatment?
+Why not create a staycation at The Waldorf and enjoy Castle views and Guerlain spa treatment?

-The Waldorf is in the West End of Edinburgh where there is plenty of bars and restaurants to dine at.
+The Waldorf is in the West End of Edinburgh, where there are plenty of bars and restaurants to dine at.

 The historic Dean Village is very close by.

 Cafes and Restaurants With Afternoon Tea in Edinburgh

 Mimi’s Bakehouse is a popular cafe located throughout Edinburgh, and two of its locations, Leith and Corstorphine, offer afternoon tea menus.

 Mimi’s afternoon tea stands include freshly made sandwiches, sausage rolls, plain and fruit scones served with homemade jam, and Cornish clotted cream.